mattchamb/toolmeke/scripts/README.md

 # Tool Data Collection Scripts

-Simple tool data collection system for the Hugo-based ToolMeke website.
+Simple tool data collection system for the Astro-based ToolMeke website.

 ## Overview

-This system collects product data from New Zealand hardware stores and processes it for Hugo.
+This system collects product data from New Zealand hardware stores and processes it for Astro.
 It's designed to be simple and work well with GNU `parallel` for concurrent execution.

+The system now uses a single `tools.json` file as the primary data source, with brands data derived at runtime for better consistency.

 ## Scripts

 - `get-store-data.sh` - Fetches data from a single store
 - `combine-store-data.sh` - Combines multiple store data files
-- `process-tools-simple.sh` - Processes data for Hugo
+- `process-tools-simple.sh` - Processes data for Astro (creates tools.json only)
 - `example-usage.sh` - Shows usage examples

 ## Basic Usage